RishikantSri/quickstayfinder/README.md

 QuickStayFinder :  Laravel 10, Multi Auth Users, PHPUnit Test, TDD Apporach Development

 ****
-This rpoduc is for bookings.
-It has three user Adminstrator, Property Owner and the customer.
+This product is for bookings.
+It has three users Adminstrator, Property Owner and the Customer.
-Product is developing using TDD approach in which I am testing each feature after developing it, using PHPUnit Test.
+Product is being developed using TDD approach in which I am testing each feature after developing it, using PHPUnit Test.

 APIs End Poins